Lewiscowles1986/flask-okta-oauth-flask_appbuilder-superset-investigation/README.md

 #### Suggested

 * homebrew (OSX)
-* Use a virtual environment with `python -m venv .venv`
+* Use a virtual environment with `python -m venv .venv` (python may also be called python3)
 * Activate virtual environment with `. .venv/bin/activate`

 ### Python packages